Acknowledgment of Parentage FAQ

 What does it mean to establish parentage?

 Establishing parentage is the process of determining the legal parents of a child.
-Being the legal parent means that parent has parental rights and responsibilities to the child, such as the right to seek custody or visitation and the responsibility for the child's care and support, including financial and medical support.
+Being the legal parent means that the parent has parental rights and responsibilities to the child, such as the right to seek custody or visitation and the responsibility for the child's care and support, including financial and medical support.

 How can parents establish parentage for their child?